victorliu-sq/PaperWriting/BambooSMP.md

 Otherwise, her partner’s ID—retrieved from her preference list at the corresponding rank—is atomically subtracted from `unmatchedID` to pinpoint the ID of the unmatched man.

-To prepare for the potential sequential proposing process following the execution of IdentifyUnmatchedManKernel, an additional set of PartnerRank and Next data structures are allocated on the secondary GPU.
+To prepare for the potential sequential proposing process following the execution of `IdentifyUnmatchedManKernel`, an additional set of PartnerRank and Next data structures are allocated on the secondary GPU.
 Each CUDA thread within the IdentifyUnmatchedManKernel is responsible for reading an entry from these data structures on the primary GPU and duplicating it into the corresponding structures on the secondary GPU.

 These calculations are iteratively executed on the secondary GPU until the number of unmatched men is confirmed to be less than or equal to one.